-Your web pages need to be built for your audience in terms of design, content; even down to size of text.
+Your web pages need to be built for your audience in terms of design, content; even down to the size of the text.

 Design goes hand-in-hand with function and content.

-Cascading Style Sheets (CSS) enable us to have more control in the design of a website and help us apply styles and branding across every web page.
+Cascading Style Sheets (CSS) enable us to have more control over the design of a website and help us apply styles and branding across every web page.

 This makes it consistent and leaves the visitor in no doubt which website they are on.

 Web standards allow for choice.
-Your can visit your website using different platforms (PC, Linux, Mac, mobile phones, Hand-Held Organisers, etc.).
+You can visit your website using different platforms (PC, Linux, Mac, mobile phones, Hand-Held Organisers, etc.).

 Mix into that the different browsers available and you have thousands of combinations.
 This will only increase over time.

 By sticking to web standards you can translate your message to more people, including disabled users.

 W3C (The World-Wide Web Consortium) gives us those standards so there is no excuse.
 You end up with a better-built website, coded correctly with relevant labelling.
 This helps the user and it also helps you.
 Devices (including search engines) are able to read your website faster and more accurately because your website speaks the same language.